Datalong/ERPC-framework/readmeEN.md

 See [Raytheon springboot2] for related tutorials（https://www.bilibili.com/video/BV19K4y1L7MT?from=search&seid=17207560233934484749&spm_id_from=333.337.0.0)

-To talk about🎁 Project address | embrace open source
+### To talk about🎁 Project address | embrace open source

 I have to say that open source has really greatly improved our productivity and learning efficiency (at least for me)

 Project source code address:

--Recommended visit gitee: [ERPC framework]（https://gitee.com/Datalong/erpc-framework) -Next, visit GitHub: [ERPC framework]（https://github.com/Datalong/ERPC-framework)
+- Recommended visit gitee: [ERPC framework]（https://gitee.com/Datalong/erpc-framework)
+- Next, visit GitHub: [ERPC framework]（https://github.com/Datalong/ERPC-framework)

-##🤔 basic information and optimization points of the project
+## 🤔 basic information and optimization points of the project
 In order to step by step, at first, I used socket for network transmission based on the traditional bio method, and then used the serialization mechanism of JDK to implement this RPC framework.Later, I optimized the original version.
 I listed the completed optimization points and the optimization points that can be completed below👇。

 Why list the optimization points?I mainly want to give some ideas to those small partners who want to optimize this RPC framework.Welcome to fork this warehouse and optimize it yourself.

--Use netty (NiO based) instead of bio to realize network transmission;
+- Use netty (NiO based) instead of bio to realize network transmission;

--Use the open source serialization mechanism kyro (or others) to replace the serialization mechanism of JDK;
+- Use the open source serialization mechanism kyro (or others) to replace the serialization mechanism of JDK;

--Use Nacos to manage relevant service address information
+- Use Nacos to manage relevant service address information

--Netty reuses the channel to avoid repeated connection to the server
+- Netty reuses the channel to avoid repeated connection to the server

--Use 'completabilefuture' to wrap and accept the results returned by the client (the previous implementation was implemented by binding 'attributemap' to the channel).
+- Use 'completabilefuture' to wrap and accept the results returned by the client (the previous implementation was implemented by binding 'attributemap' to the channel).
 See details: use completabilefuture to optimize the results returned by the receiving service provider

--Add netty heartbeat mechanism: ensure that the connection between the client and the server is not broken and avoid reconnection.
+- Add netty heartbeat mechanism: ensure that the connection between the client and the server is not broken and avoid reconnection.

--Load balancing when the client calls the remote service: when calling the service, select a service address from many service addresses according to the corresponding load balancing algorithm.PS: at present, random load balancing algorithm and consistent hash algorithm are implemented.
+- Load balancing when the client calls the remote service: when calling the service, select a service address from many service addresses according to the corresponding load balancing algorithm.PS: at present, random load balancing algorithm and consistent hash algorithm are implemented.

 - deal with the situation that an interface has multiple class implementations: group services and add a group parameter when publishing services.